 - Reduced chances of your cancer returning or a second cancer developing

-- A lower risk of pneumonia and respiratory failure
+- A lower risk of pneumonia and respiratory failure/li>

-- A knowledgeable clinical team will talk with you to understand your smoking history and goals.
+- A knowledgeable clinical team, consisting of Tobacco Treatment Specialists and Nurse Practitioners, will talk with you to understand your smoking history and goals.
 Together, you and the team will develop a treatment plan.

 - Depending on your preference, appointments can be in person, by video telehealth or by phone.

 You do not need to be ready to quit when you make an appointment with the STAR Team.
 We will work with you to figure out an approach to quitting that’s right for you.

 STAR provides individual tobacco cessation support to all current and former cancer patients, whether you have not yet begun treatment, are undergoing treatment, or have finished your treatment.